22 of the Most Beautiful Normandy Villages

 Beautiful seaside villas and a few half-timbered houses give the visitor a chance to wander this picturesque village.
 Make time to visit the Notre Dame Church with its 16th-century stained glass windows.

-For those who adore impressionist painter, Monet Giverny is a must-visit.
+For those who adore impressionist painters, Monet Giverny is a must-visit.
 Located just 50 miles from Paris Giverny is where Monet lived for over 40 years.

 Giverny is a garden paradise and the artist’s great obsession and has become one of the world’s most popular gardens.
 Wandering the garden is like entering one of Monet’s paintings.
 The Clos Normand is the flower and water garden with those famous lily ponds and the Clos Norman is connected to its sister garden with a tunnel that passes under the road.